perfsonar/docs/using_psui.rst

   .. image:: images/using_psui-17historical_bw_results.png

 The requested measurements are shown on a graph in the lower part of the screen.
 These measurements represent a series of individual available throughput measurements with identical parameters, which were performed on a regular basis in the past.
 Each of these measurements consists of more than one value.
 One distinct value is the average achieved throughput shown as a blue dot.
 There are also several values which represent throughput achieved during reporting intervals (green dots).
 For example, if a single measurement lasted 30 seconds and had a reporting interval of 6 seconds this means that there will be 5 reporting interval values (one every 6 seconds of the measurement) and one average value.
 Each of the individual measurements can be viewed in more detail.

-  In order to view details of a single measurement click on a dot belonging to that measurementto.
+In order to view details of a single measurement click on a dot belonging to that measurement.
 The detailed result will be displayed in a separate panel:

   .. image:: images/using_psui-18historical_bw_details.png

 That single measurement is now presented differently, which allows the user to see how it progressed over time.
 Along with the graph there is also a numerical representation of the measurement data.
 A table below the graph specifies the transferred volume of data and the achieved throughput for each reporting interval.

 Making an On-demand Measurement
 -------------------------------